Killing Repetition

 Priority 1: Keep changing your writing in every way, both between stories and within paragraphs and sentences.
 Add bits of variety like spice in a carrot cake.
 Never repeat anything.

-Priority 2: Go back later and make sure the changes are a good fit with the theme and mood of your story.
+Priority 2: Make sure the changes are a good fit with the theme and mood of your story.

 Where people get hung up writing fiction is they try to do both at once, or worse, the second before the first.